I published first income report in September 2016. That was the very first time I monetised my blog after starting my blog in 2015.

 But I would like to go into the details of the income sources that worked for me as a professional and a business owner.

-I have not included the income from stock market and salary because the purpose of income report is to share the profitable journey of CashOverflow.
+I have not included the income from the stock market and salary because the purpose of the income report is to share the profitable journey of CashOverflow.

-Roughly, I earned more than 5,00,000 rupees from stock market last year – I shared some details in this article when I left my job last year.
+Roughly, I earned more than 5,00,000 rupees from the stock market last year.

 Traffic on my blog was 10,000 per month last year, that has been increased to more than 100,000 per month (most of the traffic is coming from google search)

 Last month closed with 148,000 pageviews from more than 100,000 unique visitors.

 The major expenses of my business go into my skill-enhancement, paid tools and travel.

 There was a small expense of team last year, I hired two people but things didn’t work out.
 Now I work with freelancers to get the work done.

 I have not put all expense receipts in one place, but I can give an overview of the major expenses.